97andrea97/Neural-Network-Numpy/README.md

 data=2 -> the dataset is about medical details regarding some patients, used to classify them as probably having some hart disease or not.
 More info: https://www.kaggle.com/ronitf/heart-disease-uci

 data=3 -> this is the well known MNIST dataset containing the handwritten digits.
 In order to make faster the code, the dataset has been preprocessed (the typical normalization and the one-hot-encoding of the label, and transformed in a list of pairs), and saved in a numpy array.
+I only uploaded a really small version of the dataset (1000 samples).
+To do more exahustive experiments you need to download the dataset and process it.